DOCA Pipeline Language Services Guide

 To set up the development environment, the following components are required:

-Host Computer – Ubuntu 22.04 or later with Docker installed (required for the DOCA development container)
+Host computer with Ubuntu 22.04 or later with Docker installed (required for the DOCA development container)

 Suggested Workflow